dengste/org-caldav/README.md

 properties linked to Org entries).
 In practice, that means that you can delete and change them inside Org and this will be synced, but if you *change* them in the *calendar*, this will *not* get synced back.
-Org-caldav just cannot find those entires, so this will generate a one-time sync error instead (again: those are not critical, just FYI).
+Org-caldav just cannot find those entries, so this will generate a one-time sync error instead (again: those are not critical, just FYI).
 If you don't want those entries to be exported at all, just set `org-icalendar-include-sexps` to nil.